 If you've done just a little bit of research, then you'll probably read about how tough the course is and yes, it is a lot of work, but it’s worth it.
 So, what's it really like to study a PGCE?

 Is there a difference between primary and secondary level PGCE courses?

-Both courses seem similar in many ways.
-They both involve lectures, coursework, teaching placements and critiquing of your teaching skills, however there is a reason they are taught separately.
+Both courses seem similar in many ways and the costs are basically the same.
+Being a PGCE student on either PGCE course will involve lectures, coursework, teaching placements and critiquing of your teaching skills, however there is a reason they are taught separately.
 Different age ranges require different approaches, and so the training teachers need different skills when working with different age groups.
 Primary school teachers need to have a large range of general skills along with creative and artistic talents to make lessons fun and interesting for younger children.
 Older children and teenagers need a different style of teaching and different types of support to younger ones.
 So the differently trained of teachers will be specialists in their field.

 How much time will you spend studying and attending lectures?